41st Century Splendid Man

 41st Century Splendid Man is an album by Acid Mothers Temple & The Melting Paraiso U.F.O., released in 2002 by tUMULt Records and a limited edition picture disc.
-The album's name is a play on King Crimson's probably most popular song "21st Century Schizoid Man."
+The album's name is a play on King Crimson's song "21st Century Schizoid Man."
 The album was re-released on CD in 2007 by Essence Music with new artwork and extra tracks.
 The re-release is titled 41st Century Splendid Man Returns.